Do you remember the last time you cleaned your pool filter? If not, it may be time to start cleaning it more often.

 Once you have reassembled the housing and cleaned your filter, we recommend cleaning the pool as well.
 Get rid of any significant debris before you start the pump, as it will ensure you have a clean, safe pool to dive into the next time.

 It is essential to take a pressure reading once you have filled the pool.
 However, it is best to get this done in a clean pool.
 While you’re at it, clean the skimmer baskets as well (if you have them).

 When refilling the pool, ensure that you fill it only to the recommended level.
 You can use tools like a Pool Sentry that automatically shut off the water once your pool fills up enough.
 This is especially helpful if you are concerned about over-filling or under-filling the pool.

 Now comes the last step — taking a pressure measurement.
 Before you begin, ensure that the filter housing has been purged of air completely.
 This will enable you to get an accurate reading.

-Check the manual air relief valve to ensure that a steady stream of water is getting discharged.
-In case you notice air or a mixture of water and air, the filter housing needs to be purged of more air.
+Check the manual air relief valve to ensure that a steady stream of water is discharged.
+If you notice air or a mixture of water and air, the filter housing needs to be purged of more air.
 If your pump offers variable speeds, make sure to pick the highest pump speed for the pressure measurement test.

 Take a note of the pressure.
 Ideally, it should reduce by 8 to 10 PSI.
-Make sure that you keep a note of this number, as you should periodically check the pressure measurement.
+Make sure that you note this number, as you should periodically check the pressure measurement.
 If the pressure increases by 8 to 10 PSI, it is time for another cleaning session.

 Cleaning Tips You Need To Know